sdpython/mlprodict/_doc/sphinxdoc/source/index.rst

 which is equivalent to batch predictions.
 One way is to use :epkg:`ONNX`.
-:epkg:`onnxruntime` provides an efficient way to compute predictions.
-The current code explores ways to be faster at implementing something working and provides a :epkg:`python` runtime for :epkg:`ONNX`.
+:epkg:`onnxruntime` provides an efficient way to compute predictions. *mlprodict* implements a *python/numpy* runtime for :epkg:`ONNX` which does not have any dependency on :epkg:`scikit-learn`.

 .. runpython::
     :showcode: